Cairns and Wet Tropics birding tours

 Join a Guided Expedition

 8 days.
 Around 250 species, including all 15 endemic targets.
-Maximum 5 guests.
+Small, privately guided groups.
 Led by Clayton Smith, who has spent over 20 years birding these rainforests.

 View Expedition Details →What's Being Seen Right Now